 To sample and purchase some local honey, I suggest stopping by Onny’s in the Kona International Marketplace (behind Target).
 Onny will be happy to share her samples of local honeys and homemade jams with you.
 For honey farm tours, simply talk to the farmers at the market.
 Many will do tours on request and some may even let you get a selfie in a beekeepers suit.
 Raw honey can also be found in the Kona Farmer’s Market (Wednesday through Sunday), the Alii Gardens Farmer’s Market (Wednesday through Sunday), The Keauhou Farmer’s Market (Saturdays) and the Sheraton Farmer’s Market (Saturdays).

-If you are one of the many people looking for more ways to use honey, then click here to download samples from my upcoming book 50 Ways to Eat Your Honey: Recipes for Mastering the Art of Honeylingus.
+If you are one of the many people looking for more ways to use honey, check out my book, 50 Ways to Eat Your Honey: Recipes for Mastering the Art of Honeylingus.